CDenille/LeetCode/README.md

 ## File Structure

 - Each folder corresponds to a different data structure.
-- Inside each folder are files that contain the solution to a specific problem.
+- Inside each folder are subfolders that contain the solution to a specific problem.
+The subfolders are titled with its LeetCode title followed by the problem's ID.
-- Each file is titled with its LeetCode title followed by the problem's LeetCode ID.
+- Inside each subfolders are files with the solution and supporting test cases.
-- Files may contain multiple solutions as well as test cases.
+- Subfolders may contain multiple solutions/test cases.

 ##